 Libby is a Campaigns Officer at CAFOD.
-She recently came back from an incredible trip to the South Pacific, an area that is feeling the worst effects of the climate crisis – despite contributing so little to it.
+In 2019 she journeyed to the South Pacific to hear how Indigenous people are feeling the worst effects of the climate crisis – despite contributing so little to it.

-After spending a few lazy days on an idyllic tropical Fijian beach, the organiser in me got restless.
-I thought it best that I add some activities to my day or else I would fall out of routine and wind up caught in ‘Fiji Time’ – an understanding of time as relaxed as the island itself.
+For reasons out of my control, I was forced to spend a few lazy days on an idyllic tropical Fijian beach – tough life, I know.
+But after a few days of lounging, the organiser in me got restless.
+I thought it best that I add some activities to my day or else I would fall out of routine and caught up in ‘Fiji Time’ – an understanding of time as relaxed as the islands themselves.

 Cyclone season in Fiji